 - The Committee also sets aside time for meeting in private with representatives of NHRIs.
 Such private meetings are organized before the examination of the State party’s report.

 - Meetings with any of the above mentioned stakeholders may be held in person or through the use of video-conferencing.
-For further details on how to engage with the Committee, please refer to the following links: 1) Civil society:
+For further details on how to engage with the Committee, please refer to the Guidelines for civil society and National Human Rights Institutions

 IX.
 Urgent actions procedure under article 30 of the Convention

 - The Committee first considers the admissibility of the request under the criteria set forth in the Convention and its rules of procedure.
 The request for urgent action will not normally be considered by the Committee if the same matter is being examined under another procedure of international investigation or settlement of the same nature, in particular the urgent actions of the Working Group on Enforced or Involuntary Disappearances.
-For a comparison of the different mechanisms available with the Committee on Enforced Disappearances and the Working Group on Enforced or Involuntary Disappearances, please refer to the following link: under construction.
+Read more about the different mechanisms available with the Committee on Enforced Disappearances and the Working Group on Enforced or Involuntary Disappearances on the Introduction page.

 - If a request for urgent action is admissible, the Committee shall request the State party concerned to provide information on the situation of the person sought, within a time limit set by the Committee.
 In light of the information received, or if no information is received, the Committee may transmit recommendations to the State party, including that it takes all the necessary measures, including interim measures, to locate and protect the person concerned, and to inform the Committee within a specified period of time.